 So if your club is contemplating facility improvements, be sure your board and planning committee know the strategic issues affecting facilities before an architect draws a single line.
 Wasting capital dollars that don’t have a return on investment (retaining and attracting members) is a good way to destroy a fine club.

 About Bill McMahon

 Bill is a private club planner who has been working with McMahon Group since 1999.
 Bill is Co-Editor of the quarterly trends report, Club Trends, published with the National Club Association where he is on the Communications Committee.
 Bill studied architecture at Arizona State University and graduated from Webster University in St. Louis with a degree in Media Communications.

 He is a member of Bellerive Country Club and currently serves on the Pool Committee.
 Bill is also on the National Club Association (NCA) Communications Committee.
-In addition, Bill is on the Board of the Tennessee Society of St. Louis as the Third Vice President, and is an active member of Cinema St. Louis.
+In addition, Bill is on the Board of the Tennessee Society of St. Louis as the Second Vice President, and is on the Board of Cinema St. Louis.